Deadstock fabrics are one of the most responsible material choices in sustainable fashion today — when used correctly.

 Deadstock fabrics refer to unused textile materials left over from previous productions.

-They are often stored in factories or warehouses, not because of quality issues, but due to overproduction or discontinued collections.
+They are often stored in factories or warehouses, not because of quality issues, but due to overproduction, cancelled orders, or discontinued collections.

 In many ways, deadstock fabrics can be compared to second-hand clothing:

-the materials already exist, but still have a long life ahead.
+the material already exists, but still has a long life ahead.

-The difference is that deadstock fabrics are new, unused and pristine, offering a clean and responsible base for design.
+The key difference is that deadstock fabrics are new, unused, and pristine, offering a clean and responsible base for design — without increasing production demand.

 Why We Use Deadstock Fabrics at Seapath